rails/rails/guides/source/configuring.md

 * `config.action_mailer.deliver_later_queue_name` specifies the queue name for mailers.
 By default this is `mailers`.

 * `config.action_mailer.perform_caching` specifies whether the mailer templates should perform fragment caching or not.
-By default this is `false` in all environments.
+If it's not specified, the default will be `true`.

 * `config.action_mailer.delivery_job` specifies delivery job for mail.
 Defaults to `ActionMailer::DeliveryJob`.